ChirikjianLab/realcontainerimagination/index.md

 # Supplementary Videos
 In this section, we show more demos on **open containability imagination** and **autonomous pouring**.

 The simulation videos are outputted by the Pybullet.
-Note that the runtimes for open containability imagination and pouring imagination reported in the video are evaluated without video visualization.
+Note that the runtimes for open containability imagination and pouring imagination reported in the paper are evaluated without video visualization.

 ## I) Open Containability Imagination Demo